 |

-Fascinating events centered around the politics, management and science of the Oregon coast.
-Lincoln City events, Yachats events, Pacific City events
+Newport events, Lincoln City events, Yachats events, Pacific City events, Tillamook events, Manzanita events, Astoria events, Seaside events

-Bevy of Beachy Events: Labor Day Weekend Highlights on Oregon Coast
+Valentine's Week Highlights on Oregon Coast

-There's a lot to do and see out on the beaches - even more than meets the eye.
-Seaside events, Manzanita events, Tillamook events, Lincoln City events, Yachats events
+Set your sails for the beaches with these happenings of the heart.
+Newport events, Astoria events, Pacific City events, Lincoln City events, Yachats events

-Big Music Fests on Central Oregon Coast: Classical in Yachats, Judy Collins

-One massive feast of classical happens in the tiny town of Yachats, while the slightly bigger burgh of Newport welcomes 70s pop legend Judy Collins.
-Yachats events, Newport events
+Historic Oregon Coast Fun in Feb: Crab Krack Feast, Wedding Vow Renewal

+Newport's Crab Krack Feb 11; Yachats Vow Renewal on Valentine's Day.
+Newport events, Yachats events

+Music, food, the holidays, a good helping of whales and even a festival of gems and minerals.
+Yachats events

-Central Oregon Coast Town Practices Emergency with Tsunami Walk
+Central Oregon Coast Fall Shimmers with Holidays in Yachats, Florence

-Join the City of Yachats Friday, June 10 at 12:45 pm, to practice its community Tsunami Walk.
+A few of the high points in the two central Oregon coast burghs.
 Yachats events

 Back to Oregon Coast